Homosexuality in Mexico

 The history of homosexuality in the colonial period and after independence is still in great part yet to be studied.
 Above all, the 1658 executions of sodomites and the 1901 Dance of the Forty-One, two great scandals in Mexican public life, dominate the scene.

-The situation is changing in the twenty-first century, in part thanks to the discovery of the LGBT community as potential consumers, the so-called pink peso, and tourists.
+The situation is changing in the 21st century, in part by the discovery of the LGBT community as potential consumers, the so-called pink peso, and tourists.
 Laws have been created to combat discrimination (2003), and two federal entities, the Federal District and Coahuila, have legalized civil unions for same-sex couples (2007).
-On 21 December 2009, despite opposition from the Church, the Government of Mexico City approved same-sex marriage, with 39 votes in favor, 20 against and 5 abstaining.
+On 21 December 2009, despite opposition from the Catholic Church, the government of Mexico City approved same-sex marriage, with 39 votes in favor, 20 against and 5 abstaining.
 It was the first city in Latin America to do so.
-However, in 2007 Mexico was still one of the countries in which the most crimes were committed against the LGBT community, with a person being murdered in a homophobic crime every two days.
+However, Mexico in 2007 was still one of the countries in which the most crimes were committed against the LGBT community, with the murder of a person in a homophobic crime every two days.

 Pre-Columbian Mexico

 The majority of information on the pre-Columbian peoples comes from the reports of the Spanish conquest.
-These accounts must be taken with caution, given that the accusation of sodomy was used to justify the conquest, along with other accusations real or invented, such as human sacrifice, cannibalism, or idolatry.
+Those accounts must be taken with caution since the accusation of sodomy was used to justify the conquest, along with other accusations real or invented such as human sacrifice, cannibalism, or idolatry.
 Given that the defenders of the natives manipulated the information to their opinion as much as those who were opposed by them, some trying to minimize the incidence of sodomy and others exaggerating the stories, it proves impossible to get an adequate picture of homosexuality in pre-Columbian Mexico.
 The historian Antonio de Herrera arrived at that conclusion as early as 1601.

-The Maya
+Maya

-Homoerotic Maya painting on the walls of the caves of Naj Tunich (Petén, Guatemala).

-The Maya were relatively tolerant of homosexuality.
-It is known that there were orgies among the Maya that included homosexual sex, though sodomy was punishable by death.
+The Maya were relatively tolerant^{clarification needed]} of homosexuality.
+It is known that there were orgies among the Maya that included homosexual sex though sodomy was punishable by death.

-Mayan society considered homosexuality preferable to premarital heterosexual sex, so the nobles got sexual slaves for their children.
+Mayan society considered homosexuality preferable to premarital heterosexual sex and so the nobles got sex slaves for their children.